The Time is Fulfilled

 Jesus was pointing to a timeline that had been revealed to the Prophet Daniel in the sixth century BC.
 Daniel was told, "From the issuing of the command to restore and rebuild Jerusalem until an anointed one, a prince arrives, there will be a period of seven weeks and sixty-two weeks.
 It will again be built, with plaza and moat, but in distressful times" (Daniel 9:25).

-2) In 457 BC, in the seventh year of his reign, King Artaxerxes I (464-424 BC) issued a further decree (Ezra 7:12-26).
+2) In 458/457 BC, in the seventh year of his reign, King Artaxerxes I (464-424) issued a further decree (Ezra 7:12-26).
 This decree related to provisions for the temple and its system of sacrificial worship.
-He also authorised Ezra to appoint judges and civil authorities, implying that the city was to be self-governing under Ezra's authority.
-Ezra responded to the decreed in prayer saying, "Although we are slaves, our God has not abandoned us in our servitude.
+But Ezra responded in prayer saying, "Although we are slaves, our God has not abandoned us in our servitude.
 He has extended kindness to us in the sight of the kings of Persia, in that he has revived us to restore the temple of our God and to raise up its ruins and to give us a protective wall in Judah and Jerusalem" (Ezra 9:9).
-He understood the king's decree to extend beyond the rebuilding of the temple, and to include the rebuilding of a wall around the city of Jerusalem.
-If this is the awaited decree, the Messiah was due to appear 483 years after 457 BC, which was 27 BC (accounting for the transition from 1 BC to 1 AD without any year zero).
-In 28 AD, John the Baptist began his ministry (Luke 3:1), in the fifteenth year of Tiberius Caesar (14-37 AD).
+He understood the king's decree to extend beyond the rebuilding of the temple, to include a wall around the city of Jerusalem.
+If this is the awaited decree, the Messiah was due to appear 483 years after 458/457 BC, which is 26/27 AD (accounting for the transition from 1 BC to 1 AD without any year zero).
+26/27 AD is the year that John the Baptist began his ministry (Luke 3:1), in the fifteenth year of Tiberius Caesar (counting 12 AD as the first year of Tiberius Caesar when he began to rule as co-regent, not 14 AD when he became sole ruler as Tiberius Caesar Augustus).
 John's opening message was, "Repent, for the kingdom of heaven is near" (Matthew 2:2).
-This is the same message that Jesus proclaimed at the start of his own ministry (Mark 1:15) in about 29 AD when he was about 30 years old (Luke 3:23).
-He added the insight that "The time is fulfilled", pointing to the fact that Daniel's 69 heptads had been completed.
+This is the same message that Jesus proclaimed shortly afterwards at the start of his own ministry (Mark 1:15).
 The kingdom of heaven was near because its king was near or present.
-In Matthew 11:12, Jesus identified the start of his kingdom's advance with the ministry of John the Baptist, just as John himself had proclaimed.
-Therefore, if we understand that the public appearance of Jesus to Israel effectively began in 28 AD with the ministry of his herald, John the Baptist (Matthew 3:1-12, John 1:6-9, Luke 3:1-22), then Daniel's 69 weeks were fulfilled accurately, at least to within a year.
+Jesus added the insight that "The time is fulfilled", pointing to the fact that Daniel's 69 heptads had been completed.
+Scripture doesn't make clear exactly how soon Jesus was baptised after the start of John's ministry, but the implication seems to be that it was that same year.
+We know that Jesus' ministry included at least three Passover festivals and ended in 33 AD, but it may have been longer than the three and a half years that is commonly assumed.
+So if we understand that the public appearance of Jesus to Israel began in 26 or 27 AD with his baptism, (Matthew 3:13-17, Luke 3:21-22), then Daniel's prophecy of the anointed one arriving 69 weeks (483 years) after the decree was fulfilled more or less perfectly if we take the decree to be that of Artaxerxes in 458/457 BC.

 Conclusion

-2) In 457 BC, in the seventh year of his reign, King Artaxerxes I (464-424 BC) issued a further decree (Ezra 7:12-26).
+2) In 458/457 BC, in the seventh year of his reign, King Artaxerxes I (464-424) issued a further decree (Ezra 7:12-26).
 This decree related to provisions for the temple and its system of sacrificial worship.
-He also authorised Ezra to appoint judges and civil authorities, implying that the city was to be self-governing under Ezra's authority.
-Ezra responded to the decreed in prayer saying, "Although we are slaves, our God has not abandoned us in our servitude.
+But Ezra responded in prayer saying, "Although we are slaves, our God has not abandoned us in our servitude.
 He has extended kindness to us in the sight of the kings of Persia, in that he has revived us to restore the temple of our God and to raise up its ruins and to give us a protective wall in Judah and Jerusalem" (Ezra 9:9).
-He understood the king's decree to extend beyond the rebuilding of the temple, and to include the rebuilding of a wall around the city of Jerusalem.
-If this is the awaited decree, the Messiah was due to appear 483 years after 457 BC, which was 27 BC (accounting for the transition from 1 BC to 1 AD without any year zero).
-In 28 AD, John the Baptist began his ministry (Luke 3:1), in the fifteenth year of Tiberius Caesar (14-37 AD).
+He understood the king's decree to extend beyond the rebuilding of the temple, to include a wall around the city of Jerusalem.
+If this is the awaited decree, the Messiah was due to appear 483 years after 458/457 BC, which is 26/27 AD (accounting for the transition from 1 BC to 1 AD without any year zero).
+26/27 AD is the year that John the Baptist began his ministry (Luke 3:1), in the fifteenth year of Tiberius Caesar (counting 12 AD as the first year of Tiberius Caesar when he began to rule as co-regent, not 14 AD when he became sole ruler as Tiberius Caesar Augustus).
 John's opening message was, "Repent, for the kingdom of heaven is near" (Matthew 2:2).
-This is the same message that Jesus proclaimed at the start of his own ministry (Mark 1:15) in about 29 AD when he was about 30 years old (Luke 3:23).
-He added the insight that "The time is fulfilled", pointing to the fact that Daniel's 69 heptads had been completed.
+This is the same message that Jesus proclaimed shortly afterwards at the start of his own ministry (Mark 1:15).
 The kingdom of heaven was near because its king was near or present.
-In Matthew 11:12, Jesus identified the start of his kingdom's advance with the ministry of John the Baptist, just as John himself had proclaimed.
-Therefore, if we understand that the public appearance of Jesus to Israel effectively began in 28 AD with the ministry of his herald, John the Baptist (Matthew 3:1-12, John 1:6-9, Luke 3:1-22), then Daniel's 69 weeks were fulfilled accurately, at least to within a year.
+Jesus added the insight that "The time is fulfilled", pointing to the fact that Daniel's 69 heptads had been completed.
+Scripture doesn't make clear exactly how soon Jesus was baptised after the start of John's ministry, but the implication seems to be that it was that same year.
+We know that Jesus' ministry included at least three Passover festivals and ended in 33 AD, but it may have been longer than the three and a half years that is commonly assumed.
+So if we understand that the public appearance of Jesus to Israel began in 26 or 27 AD with his baptism, (Matthew 3:13-17, Luke 3:21-22), then Daniel's prophecy of the anointed one arriving 69 weeks (483 years) after the decree was fulfilled more or less perfectly if we take the decree to be that of Artaxerxes in 458/457 BC.

 Conclusion